Tractor Ted returns with a new JCB friend

 Ms Heard said: "It is the most incredible place ever.

-"We were lucky enough the fly a drone actually inside the factory which has not been done before, we have got this one shot that goes down the whole production line and it is incredible."
+"We were lucky enough to fly a drone actually inside the factory which has not been done before, we have got this one shot that goes down the whole production line and it is incredible."

 Tractor Ted can be watched on Tractor Ted TV, Prime TV and YouTube.